 Responsibility for compliance with these internal controls and disclosure controls and procedures rests not solely with the Company’s accounting personnel, but with all associates involved in approving transactions, supplying documentation for transactions, and recording, processing, summarizing and reporting of transactions and other information required by periodic reports filed with the Securities and Exchange Commission.
 Because the integrity of the Company’s external reports to shareholders and the Securities and Exchange Commission depends on the integrity of the Company’s internal reports and record-keeping, all associates must adhere to the highest standards of care with respect to our internal records and reporting.
 The Company is committed to full, fair, accurate, timely, and understandable disclosure in the periodic reports required to be filed by it with the Securities and Exchange Commission, and it expects each associate to work diligently towards that goal.

-Any associate who believes the Company’s books and records are not in accord with these requirements should immediately report the matter to the Corporate Compliance Officer or a member of the Compliance Committee.
-The Company has adopted explicit non-retaliation policies with respect to these matters, as described in Section VIII below.
+Any associate who believes the Company’s books and records are not in accord with these requirements should immediately report the matter to the Hotline, the Corporate Compliance Officer or Compliance Committee member, or subsidiary compliance officer or committee member.
+The Company has adopted explicit anti-retaliation policies with respect to these matters, as described in Section I above.

 Company credit cards are to be used only for authorized, legitimate business purposes.
 An associate will be responsible for any unauthorized charges to a Company credit card.

 F. Information Security and Electronic Communications